-All-Inclusive resorts aren’t normally at the top of our list of places to visit, but we had read some positive reviews of Constance Moofushi, so we decided to give it a try, and we were not disappointed.
-Constance Moofushi is a barefoot resort in the South Ari Atoll, a 45-minute seaplane transfer away from the Maldivian capital Malé, and while it’s not the most luxurious resort we’ve been to, it’s definitely one of the resorts where we had the most fun!
+All-Inclusive resorts aren’t normally at the top of our list of places to visit.
+After reading some positive reviews of Constance Moofushi, we decided to give it a try.
+The result?
+We were not disappointed.
+Constance Moofushi is a barefoot resort in the South Ari Atoll.
+It’s just a 45-minute seaplane transfer away from the Maldivian capital Malé.
+While it’s not the most luxurious resort we’ve been to, it’s definitely one of the resorts where we had the most fun!

-We were transferring from Anantara Dhigu, another resort in the Maldives, and were immediately greeted by a Constance representative at the speedboat dock on arrival.
-We were escorted to their lounge, where we were given something to drink and nibble.
-We filled out some papers with our preferences (which we could have perfectly done via email beforehand) and waited in the lounge for a while before our seaplane arrived.
-The lounge was nice and spacious with lots of natural daylight, beautifully decorated and even had those foot/calves massage devices which we tried just for fun.
+After transferring from Anantara Dhigu, another resort in the Maldives, we were immediately greeted by a Constance representative at the speedboat dock.
+We were escorted to their lounge, where we received something to drink and nibble.
+After filling out some papers with our preferences (which we could have perfectly done via email beforehand) we waited in the lounge for our seaplane to arrive.
+The lounge was nice and spacious with lots of natural daylight.
+It was beautifully decorated and even had those foot/calves massage devices which we tried just for fun.
 I quite liked the feeling.
 Laura on the other hand, not so much :-).
 The seaplane ride itself is the same as for every Maldivian resort: cramped and noisy but absolutely breathtaking!!

-On arrival, we were greeted by a whole team and were brought to the ‘lobby’, where a welcome drink was waiting for us and where we were requested to take off our shoes.
-A pair of branded Constance flipflops were given in return.
+On arrival, we were greeted by a whole team and were brought to the ‘lobby’.
+There we received a welcome drink and they took away our shoes.
+A pair of branded Constance flip flops were given in return.
 Keep in mind that the lobby isn’t your standard hotel lobby, as the floor is covered in sand.
-In fact most of the hotel is sand and most of the guests just walk around barefoot or on flipflops, which we really liked.
-The check-in process was fast and actually already took place at the airport lounge, so this was more of a moment to sit down and have a refreshing drink and cold towel after a hot seaplane transfer.
+In fact most of the hotel is sand and most of the guests just walk around barefoot or on flip flops, which we really liked.
+The check-in process was fast and actually already took place at the airport lounge.
+As a result this was more a moment to sit down and have a refreshing drink and a cold towel after a hot seaplane transfer.

 We really liked the design of the whole place.
 Don’t expect beautiful and expensive materials as you won’t find them anywhere.
-Instead you get a beautiful rustic design with lots of wood, straw and bamboo which perfectly fits the island-vibe you get here.
-While some villas in other luxury Maldivian resorts look like just another hotel suite in Paris or New York, here the design constantly reminds you that you’re in The Maldives.
+Instead you get a lovely rustic design with lots of wood, straw and bamboo.
+It perfectly fits the island-vibe you get here.
+Many villas in other luxury Maldivian resorts look like just another hotel suite in Paris or New York.
+However here the design constantly reminds you that you’re in The Maldives.
 And we really liked that.

 There are only 3 types of rooms at the resort: beach villas, water villas and senior water villas.
 We were given a water villa which was rather on the small side with its 66 square meters.
-It’s by no means a small room and you have plenty of space if it’s just the two of you, but for Maldivian standards, where most luxury resort villas start at 100 square meters, everything felt a little cramped.
-No private pools to be found at Constance Moofushi, but our room had a large deck and easy access to the lagoon.
+It’s by no means a small room and you have plenty of space if it’s just the two of you.
+However for Maldivian standards, where most luxury resort villas start at 100 square meters, everything felt a little cramped.
+There are no private pools to be found at Constance Moofushi, but our room had a large deck and easy access to the lagoon.
 We didn’t really mind the lack of private pool, as it made us go in the ocean more, and in the end, isn’t that the reason why you go to The Maldives?

-The A/C worked really well, the bed was very comfortable and the water pressure in the showers (both indoor and outdoors) was absolutely perfect, so no complains here!
+The A/C worked really well, the bed was very comfortable and the water pressure in the showers (both indoor and outdoors) was absolutely perfect!
 Some will complain there’s no bathtub, but with the calm lagoon at your doorstep, who needs a bath?
-We really liked the minibar being refilled daily with soft drinks, alcoholic drinks and some snacks like crisps, peanuts, Snickers and Twix.
+We really liked the minibar being refilled daily with soft and alcoholic drinks and snacks like crisps, peanuts and chocolate.
 All in all it’s a decent room where everything works and for most people, that’s more than enough.